Yet how often does it stick?

 Adjust as obstacles arise, but make sure you Keep.
 Going.

-On days we wake up and get shit done, we feel like total bosses.
+On the days you wake up and get shit done, you feel like a total boss.

-On days we wake up, check our email, flange around and scroll Social Media, we feel like losers.
+On the days you wake up, check your email, flange around and scroll Social Media, you feel like a loser.

 In an effort to feel more productive, you turn to ‘busy work’.
 And that ‘busy work’ never ends.
 Your day gets hijacked by other people’s agenda, instead of what’s truly important to you.
 You’re stuck on that Work Treadmill.
 Going nowhere fast and completely exhausting yourself in the process.

 So as the saying goes: “If it’s your job to eat a frog, it’s best to do it first thing in the morning.”

 In other words – if you’ve got something important (and most likely challenging) to do, don’t put it off.
 Get it out of the way first thing, and you win.

 Don’t get caught up in the busy-work.
 Don’t let everyone else decide your schedule.
 The emails and phone calls can wait.
 At least for a little bit.
 Spend the first hour of your day working on ‘the thing’ that’s going to make a difference.

 There’ll always be more tasks.
 The to-do list never actually ends.
 To achieve work life balance, prioritise and do what truly matters, and do it first.

 That way, when end of work time rolls around, you can pack up your things and walk away.
 The rest can wait.
 Living your life shouldn’t.